One Coat Of This Mascara Is As Good As False Lashes

 It lengthens and lifts; has a jet-black, waterproof formula (meaning it won't disappear until you give it the go-ahead); layers well; comes in a squeezable tube that ensures no product goes to waste; and is infused with biotin and shea butter to strengthen and nourish lashes.

-The fibers in the formula, however, are what I love the most.
-Most fiber mascaras are two-part: Part one is a dry mascara that coats your lashes with black fuzz, and part two is a traditional wet mascara that binds with the fibers to give the thicker, longer lash effect.
+The fibres in the formula, however, are what I love the most.
+Most fibre mascaras are two-part: Part one is a dry mascara that coats your lashes with black fuzz, and part two is a traditional wet mascara that binds with the fibres to give the thicker, longer lash effect.
 It's a time-consuming process that often leaves a mini mess on your undereyes.
 This removes the first step altogether and just gives you amazing lashes in one coat, because great relationships should be easy and make you feel like your absolute best self.

 Related Video: